Myotonia congenita

+Clinical photograph depicting a patient with Thomsen's disease in 1894 (Sorbonne University).

 Myotonia congenita is a congenital neuromuscular channelopathy that affects skeletal muscles (muscles used for movement).
 It is a genetic disorder.
 The hallmark of the disease is the failure of initiated contraction to terminate, often referred to as delayed relaxation of the muscles (myotonia) and rigidity.
 Symptoms include delayed relaxation of the muscles after voluntary contraction (myotonia), and may also include stiffness, hypertrophy (enlargement), transient weakness in some forms of the disorder (from certain genetic mutations), severe masseter spasm, and cramping.
 The condition is sometimes referred to as fainting goat syndrome, as it is responsible for the eponymous 'fainting' seen in fainting goats when presented with a sudden stimulus.
-Of note, myotonia congenita has no association with malignant hyperthermia (MH).
+Of note, myotonia congenita is associated with increased risk of malignant hyperthermia (MH) during general anaesthetic.

 Symptoms and signs

 The prolonged muscle contractions, which occur most commonly in the leg muscles in recessive mutations, and more commonly in the hands, face, and eyelids in dominant mutations, are often enhanced by inactivity, and in some forms are relieved by repetitive movement known as "the warm-up effect".
 This effect often diminishes quickly with rest.
 Some individuals with myotonia congenita are prone to falling as a result of hasty movements or an inability to stabilize themselves after a loss of balance.
 During a fall, a person with myotonia congenita may experience partial or complete rigid paralysis that will quickly resolve once the event is over.
 However, a fall into cold water may render the person unable to move for the duration of submergence.
 As with myotonic goats, children are more prone to falling than adults, due to their impulsivity.

 The two major types of myotonia congenita are distinguished by the severity of their symptoms and their patterns of inheritance.
 Becker disease usually appears later in childhood than Thomsen disease, and causes more severe myotonia, muscle stiffness and transient weakness.
 Although myotonia in itself is not normally associated with pain, cramps or myalgia may develop.
 People with Becker disease often experience temporary attacks of muscle weakness, particularly in the arms and hands, brought on by movement after periods of rest.
 They may also develop mild, permanent muscle weakness over time.
 This muscle weakness is not observed in people with Thomsen disease.
 However, in recent times, as more of the individual mutations that cause myotonia congenita are identified, these limited disease classifications are becoming less widely used.

 Early symptoms in a child may include: